kristenvaccaro/antisocial-computing/final-project.md

 <!-- Tips on making very short videos: https://vimeo.com/create/short-videos/30-second -->

-### Week 10: Selected Presentations
+### Week 10: Presentations

-A subset of projects (approximately 10-15) will present during class in Week 10.
-These will be decided based on votes (thumbs up) of the pitch videos on the playlist.
+All projects will present during class in Week 10 (amount of time for presentations will depend on the number of groups).

-There will be two prizes awarded for top projects that present in Week 10, one student-choice award and one decided by the instructors.
-Prizes are to be determined, but feel free to weigh in on the Discord.

 ### Week 11: Final(s Week) Submissions